CryptoCurrency MT4 history maker MTF

 - Decimal places: leave it to 8 decimal points for those markets.

 - Get_M1 ... to Monthly_Data: disable it if you don't need to have that time frame chart.

 - Auto navigate to chart end: enable it if you want the loaded chart to move to the last candles.

 - Print_Logs: Prints some of the generated history value in the logs section of MetaTrader to check if its working fine or not (disabled by default - for troubleshooting only).

 Note 1: This EA is for generating offline charts and having cryptocurrency charts in MetaTrader so that you can use your indicators with those markets too.

 Using experts for trading on this charts may not have the optimal results, so I may not be responsible for any other use of such charts.

-Note 2: This EA will work as long as Bittrex website provides its API access for free.
+Note 2: This EA will work as long as Bittrex/Binance website provide their API access for free.
 In case of changes in that website, I may find another API or history links to use in this EA.
 So there may be a downtime at some point in future till I upgrade the code.

 Note 3: Webrequest function does not work in backtesting.

 Note 4: There is no need to enable DLL option.